 Having a beautiful carpet plant in your aquarium is a must if you’re aiming for a professional-looking aquascape.
 Consider this post as your ultimate cheat sheet for dwarf hairgrass care.

 Generally speaking, the dwarf hairgrass is not a difficult aquatic plant to look after but there are a couple of tricks you should definitely be aware of before proceeding.
 Many hobbyists approach the planting wrong and that’s absolutely essential for successful growth.

 I discuss that in detail below, as well as other hairgrass peculiarities, so let’s not waste more time and jump straight to the facts.

-The most commonly sold is E. parvula, also known as dwarf spike-rush, because of its faster growth rate and decent maximum height.
-This gives aquarists the flexibility of choosing the carpet’s ‘presence’ in their aquascape.
+The most popular choice is E. parvula, also known as dwarf spike-rush, because of its faster growth rate and decent maximum height.
+This species of hairgrass gives aquarists the flexibility of choosing the carpet’s ‘presence’ in their aquascape.

 The other two types are slow-growers and remain small overall.
 For this reason, I recommend resorting to them if you’ll be keeping nano fish or invertebrates in a rather small tank such as a shrimp bowl.

 In general, aquatic carpeting grasses are known to be picky growers and require intensive care.

-The dwarf hairgrass, however, is more newbie-friendly in that regard.
+The dwarf hairgrass, however, is more beginner-friendly in that regard.

-Following the couple of simple care tips below, you’ll be able to successfully cover the bottom of your fish tank with a lush green mat.
+By following a couple of simple care tips, you’ll be able to successfully cover the bottom of your fish tank with a lush green mat.

 Don’t get me wrong though, this plant will still demand your attention and a healthy dash of regular maintenance is a must.

-However, I can guarantee you that the results will be absolutely worth it.
+However, I can guarantee you that the results will be worth it.

-Once you get yours growing it will thrive almost on its own and it will cover all of your fishtank’s free landscape.
+Once you get yours growing it will thrive almost on its own and it will cover all of your planted tank’s free landscape.

 Here’s how a fully-established blanket of dwarf hairgrass looks like in an aquarium: